HL7/smart-app-launch/input/pages/app-launch.md

 the in-context patient changes within an EHR session) see [FHIRcast](https://fhircast.org).
 In other words, if the patient chart is changed during the session, the application will not inherently be updated.

-Other security mechanisms, such as those mandated by HIPAA in the US (end-user authentication, session time-out, security auditing, and accounting of disclosures) are outside the scope of this profile.
+Security mechanisms such as those mandated by HIPAA in the US (end-user authentication, session time-out, security auditing, and accounting of disclosures) are outside the scope of this profile.